MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-skill-document-intelligence-layout.md

 ---
 # Document Intelligence Layout skill

-The **Document Intelligence Layout** skill analyze a document to extract regions of interest and their inter-relationships to produce a syntactical representation (markdown format).
+The **Document Intelligence Layout** skill analyzes a document to extract regions of interest and their inter-relationships to produce a syntactical representation (markdown format).
 This skill uses the [Document Intelligence layout model](/azure/ai-services/document-intelligence/concept-layout) provided in [Azure AI Document Intelligence](/azure/ai-services/document-intelligence/overview).
 This article is the reference documentation for the Document Intelligence Layout skill.

 + The **Document Intelligence Layout** skill uses [Document Intelligence Public preview version 2024-07-31-preview](https://learn.microsoft.com/en-us/rest/api/aiservices/operation-groups?view=rest-aiservices-v4.0%20(2024-07-31-preview)).
-It is currently only available in the following Azure regions:
+It's currently only available in the following Azure regions:
     + East US
     + West US2
     + West Europe